 I purchased this adorable, customized “Stroller Spotter“ on Etsy.
 I would consider this an “extra” but it really does make spotting our stroller easier in the crowd of designated stroller parking throughout every park.
 Occasionally, Cast Members have to move your stroller a bit, and this has helped us to find our stroller easily in that situation as well.

 I am a huge fan of the TravelWise Packing Cube System, which is a 5-piece luggage organizer set.
 We have the teal and pink sets, but there are several colors available.
 Packing cubes are life-changing in terms of packing for vacation!
 They help keep things tidy and organized.
 Pictured here is one of the two medium packing cubes included.
-It’s the perfect size for under our stroller and fits everything we need.
+It’s the perfect size for our ultimate emergency stroller kit because it fits everything we need and can easily be packed and then transferred under the stroller seat.

-Here’s how to pack the ultimate emergency stroller kit for Disney (and a few things you might just like to have):
+What to pack in your ultimate emergency stroller kit. (and a few things you might just like to have):

 In my lifetime I’ve experienced rainy days at Disneyland and Walt Disney World, and have still had a blast at both!
 Even if you don’t see it in the forecast, it doesn’t hurt to be prepared, especially at WDW, and you’ll save a ton of money should you need them.
 They’re disposable but come in a tiny bag if you want to hang on to it after it dries.